Tin Angel (San Francisco): Fallen Angel

+Legacy

+Tolk–Watkins was referred to as "queen of the dykes", and Tin Angel was considered a lesbian nightclub.

 The album cover for Turk Murphy's When The Saints Go Marching In (1954) features an image of the interior of the club.

 In total, a collection of San Francisco LGBT venues opened and flourished in the early 1950s, including the Tin Angel, Paper Doll Club, The Beige Room, Tommy's Place/12 Adler Place, Miss Smith’s Tea Room, Dolan's, and Gordon's.
 In 1954, Tolk–Watkins opened another venue in San Francisco named, The Fallen Angel at 1144 Pine Street, the building was formerly the Sally Stanford bordello.
 In June 1958, Tolk–Watkins sold the Tin Angel club to Kid Ory, and it was renamed On-The-Levee.
 The bar closed in July 1961, and was demolished in 1962 because of the creation of the Embarcadero Freeway.

 It was featured in the Kim Anno art exhibition "Lost and Found: A Museum of Lesbian Memory, Part 1" (2000) shown at "The Gay, Lesbian, Bisexual and Transgender Historical Society of Northern California," and at the San Francisco Public Library.